-Impaired, Defa ulted, Non-perforn ning and Forborne Reference Card Determinati on Guidance PERFORMING NON-PERFOI RMING Fully performing Loans and debt securities to not past-due and without repayment and performing sheet items isk of non- Performing facilities past due below 90 days Forborne • Concession is grau Defaulted • 90 days past due, or • Unlikeliness to pay Renegotiated facilities that do not qualify as Forborne Financial difficultie Concession Modification term allow sufficient de Refinancing Impaired • Observed impairment trigger, and • Impairment amount
+Impaired, Defaulted, Non-performing and Forborne Reference Card Determination Guidance PERFORMING NON-PERFORMING Fully performing • 90 days past due, or Loans and debt securities that are Unlikeliness to pay, or not past-due and without risk of non- Additional forbearance measures or 30 days past due on forborne facility repayment and performing off-balance sheet items under probation Performing facilities Defaulted past due below 90 days Forborne • 90 days past due, or • Concession is granted, and • Unlikeliness to pay • Financial difficulties of the obligor Impaired Renegotiated facilities Concession Observed impairment • Modification terms or conditions to that do not qualify as trigger, and Forborne allow sufficient debt service capacity • Impairment amount Refinancing

 These exposure categories assist NIBC in identifying exposures that require additional attention.
 NIBC monitors certain early warning signals, including poor financial performance that has led to a request for a covenant waiver or other form of forbearance, in the case of corporate credit facilities, or the tenor of arrears, in the case of mortgage loans, which allow NIBC to identify and work with its clients to resolve credit issues early and avoid further deterioration of the relevant asset.
-The table below provides an overview of the corporate loans and Dutch residential mortgage loan exposures that are classified within one or more of the credit quality measures as at 31 December 2017 and 2016.
+The table below provides an overview of exposures that are classified within one or more of the credit quality measures as at 31 December 2017 and 2016.
+It should be noted that the exposures reported under the various measures are partially overlapping.